 Funding student prizes and scholarships

-Offering prizes and scholarships can be an effective way of raising student awareness of your company.
-The ILO can manage the administration of these awards on your behalf.
+Prizes and scholarships continue to be an effective way of raising a company's profile with our students.
+We can manage the administration of these awards on your behalf.

-Many opportunities exist for funding student engagement, ranging from one-off prizes to sponsorship of large scale student-led events such as hackathons, design & build competitions and outreach activities.
+Many opportunities exist for funding student engagement, ranging from one-off prizes to sponsorship of large scale student-led events, such as hackathons; design and build competitions; and outreach activities.

 Get in touch

-Speak to us and find out about the best ways you can engage with the University's Engineering faculty.
+Find out more about how you can engage with the Faculty of Engineering